jkindwall/TableDriver.NET/README.md

     2);
 ```

-If the simple Create() method is incapable of automatically identifying the header row in your table, you can use the CreateWithHeaderRow(...) to explicitly identify the header row.
+If the simple Create(...) method is incapable of automatically identifying the header row in your table, you can use the CreateWithHeaderRow(...) to explicitly identify the header row.
 You can also specify how many rows at the top of your table should not be considered part of the content region (data rows) in your table using the skipRows parameter.
 The above call to CreateWithHeaderRow(...) would be appropriate for a table like this one:

 ``` html
     <table id="myTable">